issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 This enables hotels to respond promptly to negative feedback and continuously improve based on positive reviews.

 The goal is to demonstrate how to implement a complete end-to-end solution with minimal coding, using a low-code/no-code approach.
+Below is the architecture we will be implementing.

 <img width="938" alt="image" src="https://github.com/user-attachments/assets/8891a9fa-a46c-4146-8045-738e751a0c81">